reegis/deflex/README.rst

    will show you how to analyse the results.
 4. Read the comments of each example, execute it and modify it to your needs.
    Do not forget to set the ``my_path`` in the examples first.
-5. In parallel you should read the ``usage guid`` of the documentation to get the full picture.
+5. In parallel you should read the ``usage guide`` of the documentation to get the full picture.